vallentin/vkel/README.md

 Feel free to use the [issue tracker](https://github.com/VallentinSource/vkel/issues).
 Please always include the name and version of the OS where the bug occurs.

-*I don't have the means to test this on the different OS'.
+*I don't have the means to test this on all the different OS'.
 So any confirmation would be much obliged.*

 If you have a solution, then feel free to fork it as well and the changes will be included.